Assistant Professor of Sociology

 My name is Sam Trejo—I am a sociologist and demographer interested in how social and biological factors jointly shape human development across the life-course.
-I specialize in quasi-experimental, computational, and biosocial quantitative methods, and my research typically utilizes large administrative datasets and longitudinal studies containing molecular genetic data.
+I specialize in quasi-experimental, computational, and biosocial quantitative methods.
+My research has been published in a range of academic journals, including PNAS, Science Advances, the American Journal of Sociology, and Sociological Science.
+I also co-lead the Princeton Biosociology Lab.

-I recently wrote a book entitled What We Inherit: How New Technologies and Old Myths Are Shaping Our Genomic Future with my friend and colleague Daphne Martschenko, a bioethicist at Stanford University.
-Over the past decade, the field of human genetics has rapidly produced a wide range of never-before-seen genomic tools; together, Daphne and I debate and discuss a range of social, ethical, and policy issues raised by this so-called DNA revolution.
-Though there’s plenty we disagree about, we share a firm belief that—in order to successfully navigate the transition to a society where genetic prediction is increasingly accurate and available—it is vital that we take seriously the impact both of DNA and of pernicious genetic myths.
-What We Inherit will be published by Princeton University Press in February 2026.
+I recently co-authored a book with Stanford University bioethicist Daphne Martschenko entitled What We Inherit: How New Technologies and Old Myths Are Shaping Our Genomic Future (forthcoming from Princeton University Press).
+Over the past decades, human genetics has rapidly produced an array of unprecedented genomic tools.
+In the book, Daphne and I debate and discuss the social, ethical, and policy issues raised by this DNA revolution.
+While we disagree on many points, we share a firm belief that successfully navigating the transition to a society with increasingly accurate and available genetic prediction requires taking seriously both the impact of DNA and the dangers of pernicious genetic myths.
+What We Inherit will be released on February 3, 2026.

 * Joint lead authorship § Senior authorship